elahshalev/Elah_Shalev_interview/README.md

     'week'`

-13. Using the Spotify API, create a playlist with the final 40 track URIs.
+12. Using the Spotify API, create a playlist with the final 40 track URIs.

-14. Export the final report as an excel spreadsheet
+13. Export the final report as an excel spreadsheet

+14. Email your code, final report, and playlist link to zachcox@elektra.com